TGIF (TV programming block): Second run (2003–2005)

-TGIF returned to ABC on September 26, 2003; the relaunched block received heavy promotion in advance, including a promo spot employing the Village People pop tune "YMCA" (sung as "T-G-I-F"), featuring all the casts of all four family comedies seated on a living-room couch.
-The initial lineup for the revived TGIF featured returning comedies George Lopez and Life with Bonnie, and freshmen series Married to the Kellys and Hope & Faith (the latter serving as a starring vehicle for Kelly Ripa).
+TGIF returned to ABC on September 26, 2003; the relaunched block received heavy promotion in advance, including a promo spot employing the Village People pop tune "YMCA" (sung as "T-G-I-F"), featuring all the casts of all four family comedies seated on a humorously elongated living-room couch.
+The initial lineup for the revived TGIF featured returning comedies George Lopez and Life with Bonnie (both of which were comedian-led starring vehicles, respectively for George Lopez and Bonnie Hunt), and freshmen series Married to the Kellys and Hope & Faith (the latter serving as a vehicle for Kelly Ripa, who continued to host the Disney-distributed syndicated talk show Live with Regis and Kelly concurrent with her sitcom role).
 That season's lineup met with only moderate success, seeing a consistent second- or third-place showing against a popular CBS drama lineup that included Joan of Arcadia and JAG.

-Alex Trebek briefly served as host and spokesman for the block, but for the majority of the TGIF revival, the block aired without a host – thereby differing from the concept of the original 1989 to 2000 version.
-Hope & Faith was the only show from the previous season that remained on the Friday lineup for the 2004–05 season (George Lopez was moved to ABC's Tuesday comedy block, before being shifted back to its original night of Wednesday; while Life with Bonnie and Married to the Kellys were both cancelled), with 8 Simple Rules moving from Tuesdays to anchor the lineup, joined by freshman comedy Complete Savages and returning workplace sitcom Less Than Perfect (transplanted from Wednesdays).
+For the majority of the TGIF revival, the block aired without a host – thereby differing from the concept of the original 1989 to 2000 version.
+Hope & Faith was the only show from the previous season that remained on the Friday lineup for the 2004–05 season (George Lopez was moved to ABC's Tuesday comedy block, before being shifted back to its original night of Wednesday; while Life with Bonnie and Married to the Kellys were both cancelled), with 8 Simple Rules moving from Tuesdays to anchor the lineup, joined by freshman comedy Complete Savages and returning workplace sitcom Less than Perfect (transplanted from Wednesdays).

 By early 2005, ABC had stopped actively promoting the TGIF name.
-The network discontinued the TGIF block for the second time on September 16, 2005; this came despite CBS's cancellations of both Joan and JAG in May 2005.
-For the 2005–06 season, Hope & Faith continued to air on Friday nights (before moving to Tuesdays, where it ended its run after three seasons amid low ratings opposite Fox powerhouse American Idol), while Less Than Perfect was renewed as a midseason replacement (returning in April 2006, joining Hope & Faith on Tuesdays, where it met the same fate).
+ABC discontinued the TGIF block for the second time on September 16, 2005; this came despite CBS's cancellations of both Joan of Arcadia and JAG in May 2005.
+For the 2005–06 season, Hope & Faith continued to air on Friday nights (before moving to Tuesdays, where it ended its run after three seasons amid low ratings opposite Fox powerhouse American Idol), while Less than Perfect was renewed as a midseason replacement (returning in April 2006, joining Hope & Faith on Tuesdays, where it met the same fate).